This research guide provides researchers with a starting point when conducting news or newspapers research.

 How do I search multiple newspapers at once?
 Which database should I use?

 You'll want to search a news aggregator database, such as Nexis Uni or Access World News, which allows the user to search multiple newspapers with one search.
 Each database offers slightly different title lists and has different interfaces for searching, viewing, and downloading articles.
 The database(s) you use will depend on your list of newspapers, date range, and database interface preferences.
-See the News Aggregators/Multiple News Sources page for more information.
+See the "How to Videos: Nexis Uni and Access World News" page for a tutorial on how to search these news aggregator databases.

 I need to search for a specific newspaper within a specific date range.
 How do I determine whether LSU Libraries has full-text access to this newspaper?